-The City of Gresham has supported a number of projects over the years, and in the current year, to reduce the level of poverty and increase the capacity of families to earn living wages.
+The City of Gresham has historically supported a number of projects that reduce the level of poverty and increase the capacity of families to earn living wages and plans to continue supporting these projects.
 Workforce development and training efforts are supported through the Living Solutions program which assists low-income persons to gain job skills and then places those individuals in career-path jobs.
-Additionally, the City is providing funding for IRCO to partner with Living Solutions to address similar needs in Gresham's immigrant and refugee community.
+Additionally, the City is providing funding for IRCO to partner with Living Solutions to address similar needs in Gresham's immigrant and refugee community and El Programa Hispano Catolico, who provides culturally relevant job training and support services to Gresham's Latinx community.
 The City is also working with regional partners to improve the transportation system, notably the bus-rapid-transit system (BRT) along Powell and Division and to the employment campuses in northeast Gresham, including Mt.
 Hood Community College.